dixdragan/RestApiProblem/README.md

 REST service that will return geographic distance between two postal codes in UK.
 A valid request returns a JSON document that contains the following
 information:

- - For both locations, the postal code, latitude and longitude (in degrees),
+ - For both locations, the postal code, latitude and longitude (in degrees)
- - The distance between the two locations (in kilometers),
+ - The distance between the two locations (in kilometers)
- - A fixed string 'unit' that has the value "km".
+ - A fixed string 'unit' that has the value "km"

 ## SQL for creating PostgreSQL  Database
     CREATE DATABASE ukpostcodes WITH